 Erosion & Sediment Control Plan.
-An erosion and sediment control strategy or plan, to minimize erosion and prevent off-site sedimentation by containing sediment on-site or bypassing sediment laden runoff through a sediment control measure, prepared and designed in accordance with the Houghton County Drain Commissioner Requirements.
+An erosion and sediment control strategy or plan, to minimize erosion and prevent off-site sedimentation by containing sediment on-site or bypassing sediment laden runoff through a sediment control measure, prepared and approved in accordance with the specific requirements of these regulations, and designed in accordance with the latest edition of the handbook "Rainwater and Land Development" as published by the Michigan Department of Natural Resources.
+The erosion and sediment control plan may be referred to as a sediment control plan.